The best photography spots in Stockholm

 7. Västerbron

-If you have the patience to cross the bridge and have a powerful zoom lens, you can spot Riddarholmen, Centralbron and some views of Gamla Stan.
+If you have the patience to cross the bridge and have a good zoom lens, you can spot Riddarholmen, Centralbron and some views of Gamla Stan.

 Other great and easily accessible photo spots in Stockholm: